prapeja/JupiterApplication/README.md

 Framework Used to design scripts: Maven - Page Object Model with TestNG framework Integrated to GIT and used to run using Jenkins Command Line Interface

-This framework supports multiple browsers execution even on headless mode, but as of now targeted to Google Chrome only.
+This framework supports execution on multiple browsers including headless mode, but the scripts are targeted to Google Chrome only.

 Below Testcases are automated: